Agenda

 Roundtable Panel: Deep Dive on Challenges and Process with MRFs

-This panel will hear from MRF's and companies that buy the bales of sorted materials from MRF's, such as PCR resin manufacturers to get their perspectives on the industry and importance in the packaging lifecycle.
+This panel will hear from MRF's and companies that buy the bales of sorted materials from MRF's, such as PCR resin manufacturers, to get their perspectives on the industry and the importance of the packaging lifecycle.
 What are the leading innovations and problems to solve in the PCR flakers and pelletizers?
-How are technologies such as AI changing recycling?
+How are technologies, such as AI, changing recycling?

-Jeff Snyder, Director of Recycling, Rumpke Waste & Recycling
+Jeff Snyder, Senior Vice President, Recycling & Sustainability, Rumpke Waste & Recycling

 Gaspard Duthilleul, COO, Greyparrot